French Quarter Walking Tour, Charleston

 3) Gibbes Museum of Art

-After moving to its present address in the Beaux Arts building with an impressive stained glass cupola since 1905, the amazing Gibbes has earned a reputation as one of the finest museums of its kind.
-It houses a premier collection of over 10,000 fine art pieces, principally American works, from colonial through contemporary, many with a connection to Charleston and the South.
+After moving to its present Beaux-Arts building (boasting an impressive stained glass cupola) in 1905, the Gibbes Museum of Art has earned a reputation as one of the finest of its kind.
+Its premier collection contains over 10,000 art pieces, principally American works, spanning from colonial to contemporary periods, many of which are closely associated with Charleston and the South.

-Following a renovation of the first floor, the museum now houses a dynamic creative education center, a cafe, and a museum store, while the rear reception area opens up to a garden that is part of Charleston's historic Gateway Walk, an initiative founded by the Garden Club.
-The entire ground floor is open to the public without admission fees, serving as a creative community gathering place.
+Following renovation, the museum's ground floor houses an education center, cafe, and a store, while its rear reception area opens up to a garden that is part of Charleston's historic Gateway Walk, an initiative founded by the Garden Club.
+The entire floor is open to the public free of charge, serving as a community gathering space.

-The recently expanded and renovated galleries on the second and third floors provide an exceptional platform for over 600 artworks from the permanent collections, including pieces from various artists associated with Charleston: Henrietta Johnston, Mary Roberts, Charles Fraser, William Melton Halsey, Ned I.R.
+The recently expanded and renovated galleries on the second and third floors showcase over 600 artworks from the permanent collections, including pieces by various artists from Charleston such as Henrietta Johnston, Mary Roberts, Charles Fraser, William Melton Halsey, Ned I.R.
 Jennings, and Jeremiah Theus.

-Of particular interest is the renowned collection of more than 300 miniature portraits, displayed in innovative cases and open storage cabinets to allow an up-close view for visitors.
-Other collections feature paintings, prints, sketches, photographs, sculpture, ceramics, furnishings, and works by African-American artists, many of whom are from Charleston/South Carolina.
+Of particular interest is the collection of more than 300 miniature portraits displayed in cases and open-storage cabinets to allow an up-close view.
+Other collections include paintings, prints, sketches, photographs, sculptures, ceramics, furnishings, and works by African-American artists, many of whom are natives of Charleston and South Carolina.

 Why You Should Visit:

-To enjoy a charming 'stroll' through art, exploring unexpected and unfamiliar artworks while gaining new insights.
+To enjoy a charming 'stroll' through art and gain new insights, while exploring unexpected and unfamiliar artworks.
 Garden concerts in the spring and fall are particularly fun, and the "Gibbes on the Street" event held in April/May is unmissable.

 Tip:

-Catch one of the many rotating exhibitions here when you're in town – you'll be in for a treat.
+Catch one of the many rotating exhibitions here whenever you're in town – you'll be in for a treat.

 4